bstadick/MauiNUnitRunner/README.md

 ## Contributing

 Pull requests for new features or fixes and reporting issues are welcome.
+Before submitting a new issue or request, search the existing issues and requests to see if it has already been reported.
+Provide as much detail as possible when reporting a new issue or request.

-When developing, follow patterns in existing code when grouping code elements within classes.
-Additional resources should be included as MAUI Resources and strings included in a resx file where applicable.
+When developing code, follow the patterns and conventions in the existing code, such as naming, indentation, casing, and grouping code elements within classes.
+Standard code formatting and cleanup is defined in the included .editorconfig file as well as with the ReSharper DotSettings file, when ReSharper is available.
+When including additional resources they should be added as MAUI Resources and strings included in a xaml dictionary file.
 Consider testability and use TDD to develop new code and make changes.
-Unit tests should maintain at least 95% code coverage.
+Unit tests should always all pass and maintain at least 95% code coverage.

 ## License